Culinary Arts Schools in Alabama

 - Other Races: 0.0%

 In this state, there are 60,470 people employed in jobs related to a culinary arts degree, compared to 4,290,110 nationwide.

 A typical salary for a culinary arts grad in the state is $30,900, compared to a typical salary of $33,210 nationwide.

 There are 8 colleges in Alabama that offer culinary arts degrees.
 Learn about the most popular 8 below:

-This public college charges it's students an average net price of $6,361.
-Students enjoy a student to faculty ratio of 21 to 1.
-Grads earn an average early-career salary of $22,700 after earning their degree at this institution.
+Seeking financial aid?
+At this school, 96% of students receive it.
+This public college charges it's students an average net price of $7,299.
+Grads earn an average early-career salary of $20,000 after earning their degree at this institution.

 Culinary Arts Careers in AL